 Berlin I October 8–13, 2018

-Melissa Buron, Director, Art Division and Claudia Schmuckli, curator in charge of contemporary arts and programming, will lead travelers on a deep dive into the vibrant, multifaceted art and culture scene of Germany’s capital city.
-The itinerary features an array of experiences that will immerse travelers in the world of the old masters and contemporary artists alike, including curator-led tours of national museums and visits to stunning private collections and the studios of prominent artists such as Olafur Eliasson and Ai Weiwei.
+Led by Melissa Buron, Director, Art Division and Claudia Schmuckli, curator in charge of contemporary arts and programming, travelers enjoyed a deep dive into the vibrant, multifaceted art and culture scene of Germany’s capital city.
+The trip immersed travelers in the world of the old masters and contemporary artists alike, including curator-led tours of national museums and visits to stunning private collections and the studios of prominent artists Olafur Eliasson and Ai Weiwei.
 Other highlights include an excursion to Frederick the Great’s extraordinary Sanssouci Palace in Potsdam and the opportunity to experience the city’s world-renowned musical excellence with a concert by the celebrated Berlin Philharmonic in their iconic building designed by Hans Scharoun.
-Travelers will also enjoy the city’s culinary scene, special private parties, and a luxurious stay at the Regent Berlin, in the heart of the historic Mitte district, overlooking the Gendarmenmarkt.
+Travelers dined at Grill Royal and Restaurant Käfer on the roof of the Bundestag and stayed at the luxurious Regent Berlin, in the heart of the historic Mitte district, overlooking the Gendarmenmarkt.

 Boston I June 6–9, 2018